Sjeiti/ronvalstarnl/src/data/markdown/post_coding-on-an-android.md

 <!--
-  id: 604
   date: 2010-09-13
   modified: 2016-12-14
   slug: coding-on-an-android
   type: post
-  excerpt: <p>I&#8217;ve always found that taking ones computer on vacation is rather pointless.
-Then why go on vacation!
-I guess in this day and age you cannot bring your phone along anymore either.</p>
   categories: code, JavaScript, mobile
   tags: HTC, JavaScript
-  inCv:
-  inPortfolio:
-  dateFrom:
-  dateTo:
 -->

 # coding on an android